LUH-DBS/Data-Lake-Error-Generator/README.md

 It is better to have a higher error percentage bound than the desired one, as sometimes Bart decides to not generate errors for a given error type and column to ensure detectability.
 This means that the error percentage of the lake will never go over the upper bound, but can slightly go under the lower bound.

+The config file is configured for the example lake and needs to be adapted for any other lake that require error insertion